OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/variables.md

 Project, Tenant, and Step Template variables are associated with their specific item and cannot be shared.
 Library set variables can be shared between 1 to N Projects and Tenants.
 System variables are variables provided by Octopus Deploy you can use during deployments.

-During a deployment, Octopus will gather all the variables for the project, Tenant (when applicable), step template, associated library sets, and system variables and create a "variable manifest" for each step to use.
+During a deployment, Octopus will gather all the variables for the project, Tenant (when applicable), step template, associated variable set, and system variables and create a "variable manifest" for each step to use.

 :::div{.hint}
 Multi-tenancy is an advanced topic with its own set of recommendations.
 Tenants were mentioned here so you could see the bigger picture of variables.